mfractor/mfractor.github.io/docs/configuration.md

 ## Configurable Properties

-After targetting a configurable, we can use **Configurable Property**
+After targeting a configurable, we can use **Configurable Properties** to change the behaviour of that feature.

+Configurable properties are settings that can be editing on a configurable

 ## Configuration Dependencies